skydentango/parking-shortener/README.md

 - All data is stored in a local file: `storage.json`
 - Make sure to activate your virtual environment before running
 - This app is intended for educational/testing purposes — not production use

----

-## 🏁 Done!

-This project satisfies all requirements for the Parking Session Shortener task. ✅